lrogers1843/adventure-map-application/README.md

 app/javascript/AdventureMap/components/AdventureMap.jsx line222
 app/controllers/activities_controller.rb line 75

+### single social account with multi users
 any refresh token save need to apply to both accounts that are authorized, otherwise the next one will be offering the wrong (expired) refresh anytime the other has expired and already updated.
+OmniAuth and multi-users sharing a strava account: the best user experience would be a join table where it finds that for users that match and they share social accounts is a good table, but would join to instead of belong to user, then a third table that is the join table like this so strava stuff that is saved on user (and google) should be in the social accounts table where multiple users can find and edit major code cleanup would be the omni concerns file, tables, models, anywhere that they are saved/updated look out for: make sure a user only has one of these accounts (can be multi-social, but don't allow strava duplicates)

 ### bugfix